 - If your child’s costume is dark in colour, use some reflective tape so drivers can see them.

 - If your child is young, go out with them.
-Get into the fun.
-Get dressed up too because it someday they will want to go out on their own.
+Get into the fun by dressing up because someday, they will want to go out on their own.

-- If your child is going out without you, make sure they are with a group of responsible friends, and remind them to be safe and mindful of their surroundings.
+- If your child is going out without you, make sure they are with a group of responsible friends.
+Remind them to be safe and mindful of their surroundings.

 - Plan your child’s trick-or-treating route.
 Keep it close to home and to areas you are familiar with.
-Set a curfew!
+Set a curfew for added safety measures!

-- Remind them to never eat treats until they get home.
-Check all their treats.
-Dispose any treats in damaged packaging, and dispose home-made or unpacked treats (unless you know they are from a safe source).
+- Remind them to save the treat-eating for when they get home.
+Inspect all of their candy and chocolates and dispose of any treats with damaged packaging, as well as any homemade or unpacked treats (unless you know they are from a safe source).

 - Halloween isn’t just for kids.
 Heading out for some grown-up fun?
-If you are going to consume alcohol, have a designated driver or arrange a drive home.
+If you are going to consume alcohol for the spooky festivities, be sure to have a designated driver or arrange for an Uber home.

-- If you are going to be out for the night, make sure you turn on your home alarm and let your neighbours know.
+- If you are going to be out for the night, make sure you turn on your home alarm and let your neighbours know you’ll be out.
 Halloween can be a prime time of year for mischief and burglary.

 - Only hand out commercially-packaged treats.

-- When carving the pumpkin, considering using a pumpkin carving knife, and always have an adult supervise.
+- When carving a pumpkin, consider using a pumpkin carving knife, and always have an adult supervise.

-- Avoid using candles to light your jack-o-lantern.
-They can be a fire hazard.
+- Avoid using candles to light your jack-o-lantern, as they can be a fire hazard.
 Use a battery-powered light in your pumpkins.